 California is typically the state where most laws originate, then spreading to the rest of the country.
-Medical marijuana was made legal in 1996, and the rest of the states then followed.
 The legalization of marijuana use still has not been voted on yet.
 Several states have already passed it such as Colorado and Washington, and California is looking forward to legalizing it soon.

 California Attorney General Kamala Harris, a rising star in the Democratic Party, is not opposed to the state legalizing pot.
 She stated that as “top cop” she must look at the issue from every perspective, including that of law enforcement and public safety.